SolaceLabs/pubsubplus-cf-dev/README.md

 bosh vms
 ~~~~

-Now ssh to the VMR, the default password is 'admin'.
+Now ssh to the VMR.
+The admin password is whatever you had set in the vars.yml and the SSH port on this BOSH-lite deployment is set to 3022.

 ~~~~
-ssh -p 2222 admin@10.244.0.3
+ssh -p 3022 admin@10.244.0.150
 ~~~~

 ## How to cleanup